April 3, 2016

 Feel: To start off, the feel of the camera itself is totally different.
 My Contax weighs quite a bit more than my digital camera.
 It also has a super bizarre shape.
 The feel of the images is irresistible.
 Film has a “soul” that a digital camera will never have.
 The images are softer, the depth of field is more shallow (the background is blurrier) and I believe that film has a more romantic feel to it.
 My favorite subject to photograph is couples, so a little extra romance doesn’t hurt. 😉 After I shot my first roll of film on my Contax, I finally found the feel that I was looking for.

-Time: This a huge positive (and, I suppose a negative) for me.
+Time: This a huge positive for me.
 Using film really makes me slow down and look critically at every image.
-My camera’s autofocus don’t work quickly (and they stopped making the camera in 2005 so I can’t just call the manufacturer), so in addition to ensuring every setting is accurate, I also have to focus every image manually.
+My camera’s autofocus doesn’t work quickly (and they stopped making the camera in 2005 so I can’t just call the manufacturer).
+Therefore, in addition to ensuring every setting is accurate, I also have to focus every image manually.
 I make sure the image is perfect before I click the shutter release, because each image costs over $2.00 (cost of the film itself + developing+ scanning + shipping).
 I don’t have the luxury of taking 3 (or 12) duplicates of every image.
 Every roll only has 16 images, so after those 16 images are finished, I have to swap out the film, which takes a minute or so.
-In addition, after I’ve finished shooting for the day, I have to mail the film off, as CVS doesn’t process medium format film.
+In addition, after I’ve finished shooting for the day, I have to mail the film off.
 Currently, I send my film to Richard Photo Lab, a processor in California.
 As for the less awesome part…it usually takes 2-3 weeks to ship, process the film, scan the negatives, and email me the scans.
 While this is slightly painful, I wouldn’t replace the anticipation for anything.
 Receiving the email that your scans are ready to download is like waking up on Christmas morning – it is simply the best feeling.

 Art: Nowadays, nearly anyone with a digital camera can call themselves a photographer (hey, you gotta start somewhere!).
 I truly believe that using film has allowed me to put art back into photography.
 It has forced me to slow down, perfect every image to the best of my ability, and offer a new perspective to a nearly everyday event (now that cameras exist on cellphones).